• Skip to main content

 • Facebook

-I know that valentine ideas have been floating around for the last month.
-But those cards are for those of you who are organized (bless you).
-If you are like me, you need last-minute, easy valentines ideas for those preschool valentines your kid needs to take to school for his 18 friends and 4 teachers.
+If you are like me, you need last-minute, easy preschool valentines ideas for when your kid needs to take to school for his 18 friends and 4 teachers.
+We came up with this lighting-fast valentine card craft that any preschooler can make!

 How to Make Easy Valentines